eth-brownie/brownie/docs/api-convert.rst

     Integer subclass that converts a value to wei (the smallest unit of Ether, equivalent to 10\ :superscript:`-18` Ether) and allows comparisons, addition and subtraction using the same conversion.

-    ``Wei`` is useful for strings where you specify the unit, for large floats given in scientific notation, or where a direct conversion to ``int`` would cause inaccuracy from floating point errors.
+    :func:`Wei <brownie.convert.datatypes.Wei>` is useful for strings where you specify the unit, for large floats given in scientific notation, or where a direct conversion to ``int`` would cause inaccuracy from floating point errors.

-    Whenever a Brownie method takes an input referring to an amount of ether, the given value is converted to ``Wei``.
-Balances and ``uint``/``int`` values returned in contract calls and events are given in ``Wei``.
+    Whenever a Brownie method takes an input referring to an amount of ether, the given value is converted to :func:`Wei <brownie.convert.datatypes.Wei>`.
+Balances and ``uint``/``int`` values returned in contract calls and events are given in :func:`Wei <brownie.convert.datatypes.Wei>`.

     .. code-block:: python